CruisesBest Time to Travel

 I fell asleep in a hammock.
 I have no idea for how long.

 I opened a book.
 Read a page.
-Read it again because I hadn't absorbed a single word.
-Put the book on my chest.
 Closed my eyes.
-The world became sound: wind in the palm fronds, a distant motorbike, the creak of the hammock rope, a chicken making its territorial announcements.
+The world became sound: wind in the palm fronds, a distant boat motor, the creak of the hammock rope, a chicken making its territorial announcements.
 I slept.
-When I woke up, someone had left a plate of chilled watermelon on the stool beside me.
+When I woke up, someone had left a plate of chilled local watermelon on the wooden stool beside me.
 I ate it slowly, the juice running down my wrist, and realized I hadn't looked at my phone since morning.

 07:00 PM — Unhurried